Ten Lakes Spectacular Preview

 Life for the early miners was harsh and demanding.
 Working high above the valley floor in all weather conditions, they carved tunnels deep into the mountain, hauling slate down precarious tracks.
 The dramatic landscape you see today is very much shaped by centuries of this human effort, blending industry with the natural environment.

-In more recent years, the mine’s story has been defined by family ownership and a determination to preserve both its heritage and its future.
 After falling into decline in the late 20th century, Honister was brought back to life in 1997 by local entrepreneur Mark Weir.
 Under his leadership, the mine was transformed into a thriving, family-run business that combined traditional slate production with tourism and adventure experiences.

 Today, visitors can explore the mine’s history through guided tours deep inside the tunnels, learning about the lives of the miners and the techniques still used to extract slate.
-Above ground, the site has become famous for its Via Ferrata—an exhilarating climbing experience that follows the original miners’ routes across the exposed cliff face.
+Above ground, the site has become famous for its Via Ferrata, an exhilarating climbing experience that follows the original miners’ routes across the exposed cliff face.

 Buttermere